feast-dev/feast-workshop/module_0/README.md

 05/15/2022 04:35:58 PM INFO:Uvicorn running on http://0.0.0.0:8888 (Press CTRL+C to quit)
 ```
 ![Feast UI](sample_web_ui.png)

-### Step 2e: Merge a sample PR in your fork
-In your own fork of the `feast-workshop` project, with the above setup (i.e. you've made GitHub secrets with your own `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`), try making a change with a pull request!
-And then merge that pull request to see the change propagate in the registry.

-Some ideas for what to try:
-- Changing metadata (owner, description, tags) on an existing `FeatureView`
-- Adding or removing a new `Field` in an existing `FeatureView`

-You can verify the change propagated by:
-1. Running the Feast CLI (e.g. `feast feature-views list`)
-2. Checking in the Feast UI (i.e. via `feast ui`)
-3. Fetching features directly (either by referencing the feature directly in `get_historical_features` or by querying a modified `FeatureService`)

 ### Other best practices
 Many Feast users use `tags` on objects extensively.
 Some examples of how this may be used: